-- Affiliations and donations made by decision of a Referendum, Students' Union Council, Representative Committee or Students' Union Officers shall be published in the annual accounts of the Students' Union. - 21.
+- 16. The Students' Union Student Executive Committee shall prepare an annual budget prior to the commencement of each financial year, which shall be submitted to the Students' Union Council for consideration and the Students' Union Trustee Board for approval.
+The annual budget shall be presented for ratification to the University Finance Committee, which will report to University Council. - 17.
+Annual audited accounts of the Students' Union and its companies, including details of all affiliations to external bodies, shall be presented to the Trustee Board for approval, and subsequently shall be presented to the Students' Union Council and University Council. - 18.
+The accounts shall contain details of any donations made to external organisations during the financial year. - 19.
+Affiliations and donations made by decision of a Referendum, Students' Union Council, Working or Representative Committee or Students' Union Officers shall be published in the annual accounts of the Students' Union. - 20.
 Any such affiliations or donations made subsequent to the publication of the annual accounts shall be published to students and notified to the University Secretary who shall make such notice available to the governing body.